-Today, many of us are personally and financially impacted by the shutdowns due to COVID-19.
+Despite some recovery, many of us are still feeling the personal and financial impact of the shutdowns due to COVID-19.
 And, if you aren’t personally impacted, odds are you know somebody who is.
 While we are all separated by social distancing measures, as a nation we are in this fight together.
 By remaining loyal to your favorite local shops and restaurants, you can help your community continue to thrive through times of hardship.

 How you can help your local small businesses

-For many Americans, the front line in the fight against Coronavirus is taking place on the couch from the safety of our own home.
-As we all shelter in place to “flatten the curve,” restaurants, small and large, are changing their entire business model to take-out or delivery only.
+For many Americans, the front line in the fight against coronavirus is taking place on the couch from the safety of our own home.
+As many continue to practice social distancing to limit the spread of the virus, restaurants small and large are placing new emphasis on take-out or delivery.

 One simple way that you can help your favorite local restaurant is to order their food for delivery or curbside pickup.
-You can do this safely from your own home (either through a popular food delivery app or over the phone) and is vital to keeping local restaurants alive during a near nation-wide shutdown.
+You can do this safely from your own home (either through a popular food delivery app or over the phone), and it’s vital to keeping local restaurants alive until things return to normal.

 It’s not just more costly for the customer.
 According to Craig, the change to their business has added roughly 10 percent to their overhead cost.
 He explained, “There is a higher overhead cost to run our business differently, but we’re not passing the cost off to the customer, so we’re having to suck up the additional cost to keep the business afloat during this time.”